-If you are a Southampton resident currently struggling over the winter period and have children who live with you, you may be able to access additional support through the food voucher scheme.
+If you are a Southampton resident currently struggling and have children who live with you, you may be able to access additional support through the food voucher scheme.

 Families who currently qualify for free school meals (this does not include the universal free school meal offer for everyone in Years R,1 and 2) will be provided with this support by their child’s early years setting, school or college.
 Children who live in Southampton but go to a school or setting outside of Southampton will be able to access the scheme through their own school.